 Bison Men's Chorus - About

-The Bison Men's Chorus, conducted by Steve Denby, has been in operation since September 1985.
+The Bison Men's Chorus, directed by Stuart Sladden , has been in operation since September 1985.
 It is a community-based chorus made up of singers from Winnipeg and the surrounding area many of them students, faculty, staff and alumni of the University of Manitoba .
 The repertoire consists of traditional male chorus selections, spirituals, jazz arrangements, folk and art songs, sacred music, show pieces and commissioned works.

 Besides the Chorus' regular performance schedule, the group has also performed at national and international events in Vancouver, Banff, Fargo North Dakota, Morris, Crookston and St. Paul Minnesota, and Eau Claire Wisconsin.